Start with two separate Spotlight deployments.

 - All Spotlight Clients in the federation retrieve monitoring information directly from the Spotlight Diagnostic Server.
 TCP port 3843 must be open for incoming connections from all Spotlight Diagnostic Server in the federation.

-- We suggest that a VPN is implemented with a federated system for increased security.
+- We recommend implementing a VPN with a federated system for increased security.

 Steps to make (add to) a federation